 About this Checklist

-This checklist has been prepared by Caulfield Krivanek Architecture.
+This checklist has been prepared by CKA Group.
 It is intended as a guide to assist prospective home owners to make informed decisions about the quality of a home before purchasing.

-The checklist should be read in conjunction with the Home Renovation Guide and Home Renovation Cost Indicator, available in the Caulfield Krivanek Architecture website.
+The checklist should be read in conjunction with the Home Renovation Guide and Home Renovation Cost Indicator, available on the CKA Group website.

-Contact Caulfield Krivanek Architecture on 03 8658 4000 to discuss your renovation project or the potential to improve an aging home.
+Contact CKA Group on 03 8658 4000 to discuss your renovation project or the potential to improve an aging home.

 For many, the family home is the biggest investment they make.
 Yet several people launch themselves blindly into purchasing a home, without sufficient care taken to check the quality and condition of the property.